To see the transformation of people and the building of families because of the Love, Grace, Worship, and Truth of Jesus Christ.

 Both the Old and New Testament Scriptures teach tithing as God’s financial plan for the support of His work.
 These are to be practiced continually by all believers and are outward expressions of the unity of the church, the Body of Christ, as it joins together in support of the work of the Lord (Malachi 3:8-10; I Corinthians 16:2; Genesis 28:22; Matthew 23:23; Deuteronomy 26; 14:28-29; 15:7-11; Numbers 18:8-11; Ezekiel 44; Proverbs 14:21; 29:7; Luke 11:41; 12:33).

-We believe that the gospel of the kingdom is God’s absolute answer to man’s total need and total prosperity NOW:
+Both We believe that the Gospel of the Kingdom is God's absolute answer to man's needs:

 God gave mankind volition, the right and ability to make choices, good and bad (Genesis 2:16-17; Isaiah 1:16-20; Luke 6:27; John 17:17; Acts 17:27, 30).